-The latest completed actuarial valuations were based upon data and assumptions as of June 30, 2022.
+The latest completed actuarial valuations were based upon data and assumptions as of June 30, 2023.
 These valuations indicate that the current contribution rates, for benefits then in effect, meet the basic financial objective.
-There were no remaining active members as of June 30, 2022.
+There were no remaining active members as of June 30, 2023.

-The total pension liabilities (TPL) for the Governmental Accounting Standards Board Statement No. 68 (GASB 68) are based on the June 30, 2022 actuarial valuation and are rolled forward using actuarial techniques to the measurement date of June 30, 2023.
-The actuarial assumptions used for the purposes of determining the TPL as of June 30, 2023 were based on the results of an actuarial experience study for the period July 1, 2018 to June 30, 2022, including the change to a 5.50% investment return assumption (1.50% less than Mississippi PERS assumption).
+The total pension liabilities (TPL) for the Governmental Accounting Standards Board Statement No. 68 (GASB 68) are based on the June 30, 2023 actuarial valuation and are rolled forward using actuarial techniques to the measurement date of June 30, 2024.
+The actuarial assumptions used for the purposes of determining the TPL as of June 30, 2024 were based on the results of an actuarial experience study for the period July 1, 2018 to June 30, 2022.